Campo Santo (company): History

 In June 2016, Ford Motor Company used an image that closely resembled promotional art from Firewatch, which caused controversy from both Panic, Vanaman and others.
 Shortly thereafter, Quirk Auto Dealers issued an apology, stating that Ford was not involved within the advertisement planning.

-In September 2017, Sean Vanaman tweeted that he would be issuing a Digital Millennium Copyright Act (DMCA) takedown against the streamer PewDiePie in response to him using a racist insult while streaming PlayerUnknown's Battlegrounds.
+In September 2017, Sean Vanaman tweeted that he would be issuing a Digital Millennium Copyright Act (DMCA) takedown against the streamer PewDiePie's playthrough of Firewatch in response to him using a racist insult while streaming PlayerUnknown's Battlegrounds.
 The move resulted in a backlash from the gaming community, and Firewatch was "review-bombed" on Steam.
 Ars Technica noted that the company previously stated on their website that they gave open permission to stream and monetize videos made while playing the game.

 On April 21, 2018, Campo Santo announced that they had been acquired by Valve and would subsequently move to Valve's Bellevue, Washington headquarters and continuing In the Valley of Gods as a Valve game.
 According to Vanaman and Rodkin, after the success of Firewatch, they started internal discussions of where they wanted to take their company.
 These discussions continued informally with third parties, including Valve's Robin Walker, Erik Johnson and Scott Lynch.
 These Valve employees suggested that Campo Santo could retain its own direction while being wholly within Valve, yet still draw from Valve's knowledge and expertise.
 Vanaman and Rodkin discussed this more formally with Valve, ultimately leading to the acquisition.

 Development on In The Valley of Gods was put on hold in July 2019, partially due to head writer Sean Vanaman moving to the writing team for Half-Life: Alyx, which had not been announced to the public at the time.
 In November 2019, it was noted by journalists that Claire Hummel, Jane Ng, and Rodkin had removed In the Valley of Gods from their Twitter profile descriptions.
 The game also disappeared from Campo Santo's website and the original announcement trailer was made private on YouTube, though the website and its Steam profile page were still available.
 It was later revealed by Rodkin that the game was put on hold as he and the other designers of the game had been busy working on other projects at Valve, such as Half-Life: Alyx, Dota Underlords, and Steam.